Climate Change Impact and Resilience Study – Phase II: An Assessment of Climate Change Impacts on Power System Reliability in New York State

 The report, titled Climate Change Impact and Resilience Study – Phase II: An Assessment of Climate Change Impacts on Power System Reliability in New York State, presents the purpose, analytic method, and observations drawn from Analysis Group’s nine-month review.
 The new study builds on electricity demand projections for 2040 developed in the preceding Climate Change Phase I Study.

-The Phase II study, co-written by Manager Charles Wu, Senior Analyst Hannah Krovetz, and Analysts Tyler Farrell and Jessica Landry, simulates potential impacts of climate change and climate policy on the reliable operation of the New York power system, and presents observations to enable the NYISO, market participants, policy makers, and other stakeholders to consider whether potential impacts warrant changes to planning, operational practices, or market designs.
+The Phase II study, co-written by Vice President Charles Wu, Senior Analyst Hannah Krovetz, and Analysts Tyler Farrell and Jessica Landry, simulates potential impacts of climate change and climate policy on the reliable operation of the New York power system, and presents observations to enable the NYISO, market participants, policy makers, and other stakeholders to consider whether potential impacts warrant changes to planning, operational practices, or market designs.

 The project was completed with assistance from the NYISO with respect to system data and analyses, and with input from stakeholders in the NYISO’s Electric System Planning Working Group (ESPWG) and on the Transmission Planning Advisory Subcommittee (TPAS).